FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

----
+&nbsp;

 ### Checking Error Normality <a class="anchor" id="71"></a>

-First we are going to check the error normality assumption using the **histogram method**:
+First we are going to check the error normality assumption using the **histogram method**

+&nbsp;

 #### Checking Error Normality in `R` with histogram method